Transfer Services

 Does KCC have the course you need?

-Before you apply, make sure KCC has the course you need to meet your college or university’s requirements.
-Use MyCreditsTransfer, create a Transferology account and choose the Find a Replacement Course option.
-See KCC’s class schedule for upcoming options.
-It is also recommended that summer-visiting students complete the Temporary Transfer Form to verify you have met the prerequisites at your college or university, confirm eligibility to take the course at KCC, and verify KCC’s course will transfer back to your college or university to meet your degree requirements.
-You can upload your completed form by completing step two of the registration process below.
+It is also recommended that summer-visiting students complete the Temporary Transfer Form to verify you have met the prerequisites at your college/university, confirm eligibility to take the course at KCC, and verify KCC’s course will transfer back to your college/university to meet your degree requirements.
+Step 2 of the Visiting Student process (below) is to submit the Summer Visiting Student Registration form and Temporary Transfer Form.

 Become a summer visiting student